tychosoft/moderncli/FEATURES.md

 ## array.hpp

-Enhanced and interoperable tycho templates of std::array and std::vector with some additional methods, some methods found in C++20 and later for C++17, and offering an offset option.
+Enhanced and interoperable derived templates of std::array and std::vector with some additional methods, some methods found in C++20 and later for C++17, and offering an offset option.